Auditions

 Two contrasting pieces not exceeding 10 minutes in total playing time.

-• Percussionists must prepare a snare drum and a mallet excerpt at minimum.
-Applicants may prepare additional pieces on one or more instruments if they wish, so long as the total playing time does not exceed 10 minutes.
+Candidates may also present additional selections on one or more instruments if they wish, provided that the total audition performance does not exceed 10 minutes.

 • Scale: